 “I [had] to think about all of this stuff,” Rodriguez said.
 What is it going to entail?
 What am I going to go through?
 What are the chemical changes I’m going to go through?
 It’s a lot of stuff that you have to think about and I took that time for myself to do my research to know what I wanted to do, and then I just [started] my journey.”

 Through her journey, Rodriguez’s support system ranged from family to agent.
 In turn, she is the support that many need.
 Between her activism, acting and singing career, Rodriguez finds time to respond to social media messages, especially to LGBTQIA youth having a difficult time.
-Rodriguez has become an idol as she grows a list of firsts: acting in the first tv show to host the largest cast of transgender actresses in leading roles, Pose; being the first openly trans woman awarded Best Television Actress at the Imagen Awards; being the first trans woman of color to play a role in a major production in the Little Shop of Horrors; and entering a partnership with a company, Olay, as the first Latina trans woman.
+Rodriguez has become an idol as she grows a list of firsts: acting in the first tv show to host the largest cast of transgender actresses in leading roles, Pose; being the first openly trans woman awarded Best Television Actress at the Imagen Awards; being the first transgender woman of color to play a role in a major production in the Little Shop of Horrors; and entering a partnership with a company, Olay, as the first Latina trans woman.
 Rodriguez uses these firsts as a platform to advocate for the LGBTQIA community.

 “I want to be that actress that is fighting for all rights,” Rodriguez said in an interview with Variety.
 “I’m obviously fighting for my community simply because I’m trans, and I have to do that, and I do it because that’s my existence.
 I wake up in the morning, and that is my activism.”